UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 When can you purchase ACA health insurance in Arizona?

 Open enrollment for 2023 coverage is from November 1, 2022, to January 15, 2023.
-Outside of open enrollment, you must have a qualifying event to enroll or make changes.
+You must have a qualifying event outside of open enrollment to enroll or make changes.

 Types of ACA Plans In Arizona

 Eight insurers are offering different types of plans in Arizona.
-There are two newcomers in the exchange: Banner/Athena CVS and Medica Community Health Plan.
+Two newcomers are exchanging: Banner/Athena CVS and Medica Community Health Plan.